JHodgkins/MSP4-MovieBox/README.md

 - Third party seller section to expand content and variety of media available.
 - Third party affiliate scheme to offer an easy way to trade in and recycle.
 - Social media login, register functionality.
-- Uncrease payment facility to include Apple Pay and Google Pay.
+- Increase payment facility to include Apple Pay and Google Pay.

 ## Testing
 Please see the [TESTING](/docs/testing/TESTING.md) document for a full breakdown of the testng carried out throughout the development stages and after development of the MovieBox e-commerce web application.